-Click to download the ppt files from below list.
+Click to download the power-point ppt files from below list.

 >> Quotes about Imam Husein a.s (From Non Muslims)